Something to Think About

 S

 It took me many years of personal study and searching to finally begin seeing larger pictures.
+When I was just following traditional teachings I was curious but did not really pursue deeper understanding.
+It was not until I was at a crossroads did I dare to tread where I had never dared to tread before.
 Not everyone will be ready for this, but here it goes anyway:

 If He were not fair, then life would function more like welfare—gifts handed out without growth—rather than something earned, learned, and matured through experience.

-There are various beliefs about how we experience life and the afterlife, both christian based plus other based beliefs.
+There are various beliefs about how we experience life and the afterlife.
 I’ll touch briefly on several of them here, and may expand on some of these ideas in future writings.
 One thing to understand first is that there are reported to be about 4500 differing Christian denominations.
 This alone should explain a lot as to why there is so much confusion today!
+Just because someone may believe something does not necessarily make it true.
+I am not advocating any of the below beliefs, just explaining my understanding of what they are as each person is in charge of what they believe to be true.
+I have my beliefs and they are personal as you have yours as well.

-The first belief system is that we have just one life, and at the end of it we are judged and sent to either Heaven or Hell.
+The first main belief system is that we have just one life, and at the end of it we are judged and sent to either Heaven or Hell, this is the most common and taught by most evangelical Christianity.
 The Catholic Church adds a third temporary destination called purgatory—a place where one’s soul may be purified.
 Historically, relatives could give money to the church for prayers to help loved ones out of purgatory.
 Many of the great cathedrals were funded through this system, and it became one of Martin Luther’s central criticisms during the Reformation.

-In this one-life view, a person must “get it right” because of what is called original sin.
-The idea is that Adam and Eve, being the first humans, passed down a fallen nature to all their descendants.
+In this one-life view, a person must not only “get it right” but also because of what is called original sin.
+The idea of original sin is that Adam and Eve, being the first humans, passed down a fallen nature to all their descendants.
 Since the biblical story has Adam falling from grace by listening to Eve and eating the forbidden fruit (symbolized by the apple), their sin is said to affect every person born afterward.
 This led to the belief that even babies carried this sin nature, and unless baptized into the church, they would be barred from Heaven.

-But this doesn’t fully align with what the Bible itself teaches.
-Scripture speaks of an age of accountability—a point at which a person becomes responsible for their own choices and then needs to be baptized into Christ.
+But does this fully align with what the Bible itself teaches rather than implies?
+Scripture speaks of an age of accountability—a point at which a person becomes responsible for their own choices and actions & then needs to be baptized into Christ.
 This raises an obvious question: What about the millions who never heard, were never taught, or lived in places where Christianity never reached?
 If God is perfect love and perfectly fair, how does that fit?
+Does God see the heart and not just the action?

 I’m simplifying, of course.
 The reality of this belief system is more complex.
-But there’s one key part: we forget before entering this life.
+But there’s one key part to it, we forget before entering this life.
 Without that veil, it would be like taking a test while already knowing the answers.
 That’s why listening to our inner voice is so important.

-If we lived the teachings Jesus laid out in the Sermon on the Mount, we should in my opinion find ourselves well prepared for nearly any spiritual challenge no matter what belief system we cling to.
-“It is easier though, said than done.”
+If we lived the teachings that Jesus/Yeshua laid out in the Sermon on the Mount, should we not then find ourselves well prepared for nearly any spiritual challenge no matter what system we cling to?
+“It is easier said than done, but isn’t it something to consider very deeply?”

-Those whom succumb to the ego may experience the law of sowing and reaping—karma—in their next life.
+Those whom succumb to the ego in this view may experience the law of sowing and reaping called karma in their next life.
 If this is true, I would not want to be Hitler in his next incarnation; his debts may take countless lives to work through.
+What if in the “view of reincarnation and many incarnations” we still do not live in love for others and still only think of ourselves then might our soul just be extinguished?
+Some views teach this.

 What if God leaves the judging to the soul itself once free of the body & its ego?
 Many accounts suggest this.
 When a soul returns home after physical death, it undergoes a life review.
 This review is not punishment—it is understanding. (https://www.lifeafterlife.com/.)
 The soul re-experiences its life not only through its own eyes but through the emotions of everyone it helped or harmed.